This type of adapter is a great accessory if you already own or have more use for a ½” impact wrench compared to a ¼” impact driver.

 DeWALT Rapid Load (DW2298)

-Unlike the Milwaukee adapter, the DeWalt adapter didn’t break or cause any other concerns during our comparison test and has continued to function without issue; giving it a place in my impact wrench case as a valuable accessory when needed.
+Unlike the Milwaukee adapter the DeWalt adapter didn’t break or cause any other concerns during our comparison test and continued to function without issue for several other projects.

 - Total Length: 2.04″